-The eye of Horus is one of the most famous symbols of ancient Egyptian civilization in the world.
+The eye of Horus is one of the most famous symbols of ancient Egyptian civilization.
 It has been recognized symbols of royal power, protection, good health, rejuvenation, and victory.
 It is also known as Wadjet, Wedjat or Udjat, which wasn’t meant to be confused with the Eye of Ra which represented many of the same concepts.
 The eye of Horus was used as by both the living and the dead as a funerary amulet for its powerful protective powers as many ancient Egyptian sailors would paint the symbol on their ship to ensure a safe sea journey.

-Eye of Horus History
+History of Eye of Horus

 The origin of the eye of Horus can be traced to the predynastic period where the myth of Set and Osiris came to be.
 The ancient Egyptians believed that at the time the king of Egypt Osiris was killed by his brother Set the god of chaos, desert, and war using a devilish scum and became the new king of Egypt which new age of darkness spread over the land.
 Osiris’s wife Isis managed to bring her husband to the world of the living once again through magic which led to her being pregnant with Horus and then Osiris was killed again and his body was cut to countless pieces by Set.
 Osiris became the ruler of the underworld and Horus was raised by his mother Isis and was taught to be a warrior so he could avenge his father.